 Chicago aquarium euthanizes more than 90-year-old lungfish

-An Australian lungfish that entranced visitors to Chicago's Shedd Aquarium for more than 80 years has been euthanized due to old age, the popular tourist attraction announced Monday.
+An Australian lungfish that entranced visitors to Chicago's Shedd Aquarium for more than 80 years has been euthanized due to old age.
+Granddad, who was 4-foot-long and weighed 25 pounds, had stopped eating and started showing signs of organ failure.

 Comments